CGregorio026/AJAX-and-RESTful-APIs/02-AJAX/bellwork.md

    **Use outside sources** for help and to find at least 3 Web Services you might consider using in your website applications.

+    A web service is a client to propagate communication between the web server and the client.

 6. Please describe in detail, in your own words, an **XMLHttpRequest object**.
    What should be done to build one for use in your application and to protect that process.**You do not need** to **use outside sources** for help.